rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/4-explore-ai-solutions.md

     title: 'WWL Frontier Hack Event – Explore AI Solutions'
 ---

-## WWL Frontier Hack Event – Explore AI Solutions
+## Step 4: Explore AI Solutions

 **Suggested time:** 20 minutes

-From the list of sub-issues and pain points you identified in the last step, choose one to focus on.
-The goal is to brainstorm broadly, consider different types of Microsoft solutions, and then select one or two promising options to carry forward.
+Now that you’ve mapped the pain points around your chosen problem, it’s time to explore possible solutions.
+The goal is to use Copilot to surface ideas, review them together, and decide on the best option to carry forward.

-You'll complete the following:
+You'll complete the following tasks:

-- Use **Researcher** to gather solution ideas
+- Use **Researcher** to generate solution ideas
-- Brainstorm and capture AI solution options
-- Discuss how each option could work in practice
+- Review and discuss the output as a group
 - Select the most promising solution(s)

-> **Note:** The provided sample prompts are just a starting point.
-Work with your team to adapt or create your own, and refine until Copilot delivers the results you need.
+> **Note:** Complete all tasks in this step before moving forward.
+Sample prompts are just a starting point — adapt or create your own, and refine until Copilot delivers the results you need.

+---

-### Use Researcher to Gather Ideas
+### Task 1: Use Researcher to Gather Ideas

-Kick off by running a query in **Researcher**.
-Since results may take a few minutes, let it process while you move on to the group discussion.
+Pick one teammate to run a query in **Researcher**.
+Researcher can take up to 10 minutes to complete.
+While it’s running, the rest of the team can start brainstorming possible solution approaches on their own — what tools, automations, or AI capabilities might help?
+Later, you’ll compare these ideas against the Researcher output in the next task.

 **Steps:**

 - Open a new browser tab and navigate to <a href="https://m365.cloud.microsoft/chat" target="_blank">m365.cloud.microsoft/chat</a>
 - In the M365 Copilot menu, expand **Agents** and select **Researcher**